hiero-ledger/hiero-improvement-proposals/HIP/hip-1.md

 replaces: <optional HIP number(s)>
 superseded-by: <optional HIP number(s)>
 release: <optional implementation release version>
-hedera-reviewed-date: <optional, e.g. N/A, or 2025-01-15>
-hedera-approval-status: <optional, e.g. N/A, Approved, or Rejected>
 ---
 ```

-These fields mirror the original system, but include the new Hedera review headers:
-- `needs-hedera-approval`: Indicates whether the HIP requires Hedera's approval (Yes/No)
-- `hedera-reviewed-date`: The date when Hedera reviewed the HIP (if applicable)
-- `hedera-approval-status`: Whether Hedera approved or rejected the HIP (Approved/Rejected/N/A)

 ### Reporting HIP Bugs or Updates